dakhama-mehdi/Hyper-VEM/how-to-use.md

 ![Allows you to copy a text to the virtual machine (VM)](pictures/copy-clipbord.gif "Allows you to copy a text to the virtual machine (VM)")

 **Copy****\-files:** Allows you to **copy files** to the virtual machine (VM).

+PS : The file is copied by defaut to C:\temp directory You need to enable the "Guest Services" On VM to copy the files (not needeed if copy a text)

 ![Allows you to copy files to the virtual machine (VM)](pictures/copy-files.gif "Allows you to copy files to the virtual machine (VM)")